ncats/RaMP-DB/README.md

 RaMP::runRaMPapp(conpass="mysql_password")
 ```

-If the username is different then root, then specify the username in the "username" parater.
+If the username is different then root, then specify the username in the "username" parameter.
 Similarly, if the name of the database is different than "ramp", then specify the "dbname" parameter.

 ## Reporting Issues
 If you encounter any problems, or find installation problems or bugs, please start an issue on the Issues tab or email Ewy.Mathe@osumc.edu directly.
 Thanks!